-Board Vice President Susan Conley is a co-founder of the Telling Room, where she continues to teach writing workshops.
-She is the author of The Foremost Good Fortune (Knopf, 2011), which was excerpted in the New York Times Magazine and was an O, The Oprah Magazine Top Ten Pick, and a Slate Magazine "Book of the Week."
-Susan is the recipient of two MacDowell Colony residencies, a Breadloaf Writer’s Fellowship and a Massachusetts Arts Council Grant.
-Other work of hers has appeared in The Paris Review, Ploughshares, The North American Review andDownEast Magazine.
-In the past she taught workshops at Emerson College and then later at Harvard's Teachers as Scholars Program.
+Board President Susan Conley is a co-founder of the Telling Room, where she continues to teach writing workshops.
+She is the author of The Foremost Good Fortune (Knopf, 2011), which was excerpted in the New York Times Magazine and was an O, The Oprah Magazine Top Ten Pick, and a Slate Magazine "Book of the Week," and Paris was the Place (Knopf, 2013).
+Susan is the recipient of two MacDowell Colony residencies, a Breadloaf Writer’s Fellowship, and a Massachusetts Arts Council Grant.
+Other work of hers has appeared in The Paris Review, Ploughshares, The North American Review, and DownEast Magazine.
+In the past she taught workshops at Emerson College and Harvard's Teachers as Scholars Program.
 She lives in Portland, Maine, with her husband and two boys, and is completing a novel forthcoming from Knopf.

 Currently an academic advisor at Portland Adult Education, Anja Hanson has taught writing and basic computer skills to refugees and immigrants at Portland Adult Education and Barber Foods.
 She has also served as volunteer coordinator and grant writer at PAE.
 She started work in education as an English teacher in middle and high schools in Maine and California.
 She is fortunate to live with her family just three blocks from the Telling Room.

 Lily King grew up in Massachusetts and graduated from the University of North Carolina at Chapel Hill in 1985 with a B. A. in English and Honors in Creative Writing.
 In 1991 she received an MA in English Literature and Creative Writing from Syracuse University.
-Lily is the author of the novels The Pleasing Hour, The English Teacher, and Father of the Rain.
-She is the recipient of the Whiting Writer's Award, the Barnes and Noble Discovery Award, the New England Book Award, and the Maine Literary Award in Fiction twice.
+Lily is the author of the novels The Pleasing Hour, The English Teacher, Father of the Rain, and Euphoria.
+She is the recipient of the Whiting Writer's Award, the Barnes and Noble Discovery Award, the New England Book Award, and the Maine Literary Award in fiction, twice.
 She has taught English and Creative Writing at Syracuse University, Harvard Extension School, The American School of Valencia in Spain, Noble and Greenough School, and the Stonecoast Writers Conference, among others, and has visited many high schools and universities across the country as writer-in-residence.
 She lives in Yarmouth with her husband and children.

 Gibson Fay-LeBlanc directed The Telling Room from 2006 to 2011 and still teaches workshops both here and at schools and organizations around New England.
 His first collection of poems, Death of a Ventriloquist, was chosen by Lisa Russ Spaar for the Vassar Miller Prize and published in 2012.
 His poems have appeared in magazines including Guernica, The New Republic, and Tin House, on the PBS NewsHour Art Beat, and have received awards from the Bellevue Literary Review and UC Berkeley.
 He lives in Portland with his wife and sons and is at work on more poems and a novel.